Grab Holdings: Rebranding and additional services

-Headquarters and product launches

-In January 2019, Grab announced that it will build a new Singapore headquarters in one-north as it expands its operations.
-The headquarters will support a total of 3,000 employees.

-In February 2019, the company launched GrabPet in Singapore.
-Under the new service, passengers with pets will be allocated to Grab drivers who have received training in pet handling and welcome animals in their vehicles.
+In February 2019, the company launched GrabPet in Singapore which uses Grab drivers who have received training in pet handling and welcome animals in their vehicles.

-In April 2019, Grab launched its first cloud kitchen (called GrabKitchen) in Indonesia under its food delivery service.
+In April 2019, Grab launched its first cloud kitchen, GrabKitchen, in Indonesia under its food delivery service.
 50 GrabKitchens were set up in six Southeast Asian countries within a year.
-Grab also launched their super app in April 2019 to consolidate its online services into one platform, as well as launching Hotels and Tickets.
+Grab also launched their super app in April 2019 to consolidate its online services into one platform.

-In July 2019, Grab announced that it will set up a second headquarters in Jakarta, Indonesia.
-The company launched "Grab for Good", a social impact program, in September 2019.
-It partnered with Microsoft to help people in Southeast Asia to access digital literacy programs and certificates.